ckrez/it358-chn/docs/configuring_cif.md

 Please enter the API token for the remote CIFv3 server: 0a0d81f023a6e5c16c7467a0b14c5a5da4e16f08dd51c0d9c9bcbbdc57f3dd273ade35606245838a
 Please enter a name you wish to be associated with your organization: team-${TEAM}
-Wrote file to config/sysconfig/hpfeeds-cif.sysconfig Updated docker-compose.yml

-Do you wish to enable logging to a local file?
-[Y/n]: n
+Wrote file to config/sysconfig/hpfeeds-cif.sysconfig Previous hpfeeds-logger.sysconfig file detected.
+Do you wish to reconfigure? [y/N]: n
 ```

 ## Start the hpfeeds-cif container